Canadian carrier pricing and availability for iPhone 13, mini, Pro and Pro Max

 - iPhone 13 Pro Max starts at $1,549

 Additionally, Apple is offering between $120 and $925 off the price of a new iPhone 13 model for those who trade in an iPhone 8 or newer.
-You can learn more about Apple Trade In here.
+You can learn more about Apple Trade-In here.
 We also have a full breakdown of all the specific pricing for iPhones, iPads and more here.

+Another consideration for those interested in buying an iPhone 13 from Apple is that the company just brought back its 24-month financing option after briefly limiting financing to six months for iPhone purchases.

 Below, you can find the pre-order pricing details for several Canadian carriers and their flanker brands.
 We will add more as they come available.
 It’s worth noting that the financing options listed below are all on 24-month terms and require customers sign up with a mobile plan.